 I generally feel comfortable with breastfeeding in public, but appreciate it makes other people uncomfortable sometimes, so I choose to use breastfeeding jumpers (classic people pleaser) which have a clever zip from armpit to just below boob.
 It’s discrete but also very practical.
 One of my favourite places to feed is in the forest when walking our dog Arthur.
 Something very special about the most natural process of feeding in nature.

-If I had any tips for Mum’s just starting their breastfeeding journey, it would be this:
+My tips for Mum’s just starting their breastfeeding journey are:

 - Do what is best for you and your babies.
 Fed is best, not breast is best.

 - You don’t need big boobs to breastfeed!

 - Trust your instincts - it’s like you get some crazy superpower.
 Suddenly you have these answers that you never knew you knew!